 We use the Adobe RGB (1998) colour profile to print.
 This has a wider colour range than does the sRGB colour profile that most images use by default; it can therefore give a closer match to the actual RGB colour values in your image.
 We recommend that you use the Adobe RGB (1998) colour profile when designing your image, so that you can get the best idea of what your printed Lacuna Press colour outcome will be.
-However, if you are not able to select this profile, a generic RGB profile is fine.
+However, if you are not able to select this profile, a generic RGB profile (not CMYK) is fine.

 We strongly recommend that you assign rather than convert to the Adobe RGB (1998) colour profile.

 If you assign a colour profile, the RGB values in your image remain the same.
 If you convert to a colour profile, the RGB values are changed to match what you currently see.